natj/notebook/README.md

 ## Installation

-define environment variable `$NOTEBOOKDIR` to point to directory where notes are to be save.
+Define environment variable `$NOTEBOOKDIR` to point to directory where this repository is.
+Similarly `$NOTES` should be the location where the notes are to be saved and archived.

 In addition, it is good idea to add aliases to your `.bash_profile` for `todo` and `todos` as:
 ```
 export NOTEBOOKDIR=/Users/natj/projects/notebook
+export NOTESDIR=/Users/natj/Documents/notes
 alias todo='/Users/natj/projects/notebook/todo.sh'
 alias todos='/Users/natj/projects/notebook/todos.sh'

 ```